 On 350 c.c. the inlet valve head is larger in diameter than the exhaust.
-Therefore inlet and exhaust valves are not interchangeable.
+Therefore unintended interchange is not possible.

 On 500 c.c. both valve heads are identical in dimensions but are made of different materials.
 Therefore, upon removal, valves should be laid aside so that they may be identified for re-fitting.
 In case of doubt, see marking "In" or "Ex" on stem adjacent to collet grooves.